 Biochemistry & Biophysics

 I was accepted into the Accelerated BS/PhD Program in the Fall of 2011.
 After doing rotations in the labs of Dr. Pankaj Karande and Dr. Linda McGown, I chose to do research in the lab of Dr. Wilfredo Colón.
-I am currently developing a method to isolate kinetically stable proteins using the protease Trypsin.
-By incubating E.coli lysate with the protease for different lengths of time, we see a degradation of proteins in the lysate until only the most stable ones are left.
-In the future we will use this technique to identify characteristic proteins in the blood plasma of different demographics of people such as old versus young, and diseased versus healthy.
+I am currently developing a method to isolate kinetically stable proteins in human blood plasma using proteinase K. By incubating the blood plasma with this protease for different lengths of time, we see a degradation of proteins in the plasma until only the most stable ones are left.
+In the future, we will use this technique to identify characteristic proteins in the blood plasma of different demographics of people such as old versus young, and diseased versus healthy.